How To Crochet The Uneven Berry Stitch

 Repeat rows 2-5 until you have the number of rows that you need for your project.

 You can find more free crochet stitch guides here in Froggity Frog’s stitch vault.
 Come on over to our Facebook group – Froggity Frog’s Ribbit And Stitch and show us what you made with the Uneven Berry stitch.
-I’d love to see what you created.
+I’d love to see what you created with this crochet stitch.

 0 Comments